-After a patient faces a stroke and is released from hospitalisation, many patients still face difficulties in physical, speech and mental functions.
-With this in hand, rehabilitation programs are crucial in assisting patients recover lost skills, relearn tasks and gain independence once again.
-In most cases, there is a huge potential for the brain to recover with the assist of rehab.
-With consistency, patients functioning can improve as they learn different ways to compensate for their problems.
-Rehab therefore emphasises on practising isolated movements, repeatedly changing from one kind of movement to another, and rehearsing complex movements to improve overall coordination.
+Many stroke patients face difficulties in physical, speech, and mental functions even after hospitalisation.
+Rehabilitation programs and stroke rehabilitation therapy assist in recovering lost skills and relearning tasks, helping them to gain independence once more.
+There is great potential for the brain to recover with the assistance of rehabilitation; with consistent work, patients learn different ways to compensate for their limitations.
+Rehabilitation emphasises practice of isolated movements, repeated changing from one kind of movement to another, and the rehearsing of complex movements to improve overall coordination.

-As soon as oxygen is restored to your brain after stroke, your body and brain begin a long process of recovering from brain damage and loss of muscle function.
-Post-stroke rehabilitation is a huge part of this recovery process, and it often begins as early as 24 hours after stroke.
-Stroke physical therapists are able to stimulate affected muscles and nerves to maintain circulation and prevent stiffness, then guide patients through the stages of stroke recovery as they relearn basic muscle movements.
+After a stroke, your body and brain both begin recovering from brain damage and loss of muscle function.
+Post-stroke rehabilitation plays a significant role in the recovery process, and often begins as early as 24 hours after the event.
+Stroke physical therapists stimulate affected nerves and muscle to maintain circulation and prevent stiffness, and then guide their patients through the stages of stroke recovery and the relearning of basic muscle movements.